Living Here

 Aggressive dogs can cause a real danger to other people and animals in the community.
 Council is required to act upon all complaints received for aggressive dogs.
 The complainant will be asked to complete a witness statement providing enough information for Council to proceed with an investigation.
 If the investigation proceeds to Court, the witness may be required to attend any legal proceedings that arise.
 During Council’s investigation, the witness’s details are not disclosed in any correspondence from Council.

 Subject to the outcome of investigation by Council, the dog may be declared to be a regulated dog under the Animal Management (Cats & Dogs) Act 2008.
-The owner must comply with conditions set out by Council and required under legislation for the keeping a regulated dog and will incur additional registration fees.
+The owner must comply with conditions set out by Council and required under legislation for keeping a regulated dog and will incur additional registration fees.

-There are 3 types of regulated dogs:
+There are three types of regulated dogs:

 - Declared dangerous dog;